lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 - > "One back up lever for each Antechamber door has been installed in separate locations for redundancy."

 - Secondary: south lever in weight room (may be behind suspicious brick wall)
+- Secondary: east lever also in secret garden (break brick wall, arrows away from secret window)

 There is a hamster in the Bunk Room.